What is an online estate agent?

 - Flexibility: packages can be tailored to your specific requirements, and you can often track viewings and feedback online (some high-street agents also offer this).

 - Freedom to use multiple agents: generally, there is no contract period, which means you can instruct other estate agents if you wish.

 Cons of using an online estate agent

-- Legwork: some online estate agents will negotiate offers for you and act as a middleman to progress your sale to completion, but not all will.
-Taking charge of communications with buyers and solicitors without the help of an agent could be time-consuming and stressful.
+- Legwork: some online estate agents won't negotiate offers or act as a middleman to progress your sale to completion.
+Having to manage communications with buyers and solicitors on your own can be time-consuming and stressful.

-- Viewings: you'll usually have to conduct viewings yourself, so you'll need to be comfortable showing strangers around your home and be available during evenings and weekends.
+- Viewings: you usually have to conduct viewings yourself, so you'll need to be comfortable showing strangers around your home and be available during evenings and weekends.

 - Paying up front: if you opt for this type of package, you won't be paying on results.
 In fact, you'll have to pay even if that company doesn't end up selling your house.

-- Selling price: because most online estate agents charge a flat fee rather than commission, they have less incentive to get the best-possible price for you.
-That said, they have reputations to maintain, and many companies claim they usually achieve the desired asking price.
+- Selling price: because most online estate agents charge a flat fee rather than commission, they have less incentive to get the best price for you.
+That said, they have reputations to maintain, and many companies claim they usually achieve the asking price.

 Should I use an online estate agent?

 There isn’t a straightforward 'yes' or 'no' answer to whether you should use an online estate agent.